vacp2p/vac.dev/_posts/2019-11-08-feasibility-semaphore-rate-limiting-zksnarks.md

 3. This means any untrusted user who detects a spamming user, can use it to access their private key corresponding to funds in the contract, and thus slash them.

 4. As a consequence of above, we have a system where registered users can only messages X times per epoch, and no one can see who is sending what messages.
-Additionally, if a user is violation the above rate limit, they can be punished and any user can profit from it.
+Additionally, if a user is violating the above rate limit, they can be punished and any user can profit from it.

 ### Briefly on scope of 'approved users'